 The Denver Broncos are by far Ruggs’ best fit.
 Drew Lock has unbelievable arm talent and looked like the 2nd best rookie quarterback in 2019, even though he only played 6 games.
 Denver looked like a totally different team and I’d expect John Elway and Vic Fangio to go all-in on surrounding him with as much talent as possible.
 Courtland Sutton is the true #1 (X) receiver for this team, so Ruggs wouldn’t have to be the guy in Denver.
 Instead, he would be a dynamic weapon in new offensive coordinator Pat Shurmur’s scheme.
 Adding him to their already-deep stack of vertical threats would make Denver’s offense unstoppable, and with Drew Lock having one of the best arms in the league, it’s gonna be bombs away.

 However, it wouldn’t surprise me if Ruggs is the first receiver taken off the board to the Las Vegas Raiders, and this is in fact where I project him to go.
-Would this be a doomsday for Denver?
+Would this be doomsday for Denver?
 Most likely.
 Is it a certainty?
 Not at all, as LV has been rumored to be trading out of the 12th overall pick, and there’s next to no chance he’s still there at 19 when they pick again.
 If they stay at 12 and draft Ruggs, I highly doubt Derek Carr will be the quarterback for much longer in LV.
-Ruggs would start at the Z-receiver opposite Tyrell Williams as the X, with either Hunter Renfrow or Zay Jones starting the slot.
+Ruggs would start at the Z-receiver opposite Tyrell Williams as the X, with either Hunter Renfrow or Zay Jones starting the slot (depth chart here).

 However, if LV wants to make the most of this pick, move on from Derek Carr and draft a quarterback with better arm talent (Jordan Love at 19 wouldn’t be a bad idea).
-Even if it takes an extra year to develop that quarterback, that’s an extra year to build around Ruggs, Tyrell, Josh Jacobs, and their defensive pieces acquired this offseason.
-If Jon Gruden and Mike Mayock pass on Ruggs for literally anyone, that pick would be well out of left field.
+Even if it takes an extra year to develop that quarterback, that’s an extra year to build around Ruggs, Tyrell, Josh Jacobs, and their defensive pieces acquired this offseason (depth chart here).
+If Jon Gruden and Mike Mayock pass on Ruggs for literally anyone, that pick would be well out of the left field.
 Ruggs provides the speed that the Raiders desperately need, and he stretches the field better than any receiver in this class.
 If Mayock and Gruden want to light up Las Vegas, the best way to do so would be to draft Henry Ruggs III.
 Speed kills, and 3’s up.